 Multi-file editing with sandboxed execution for safe autonomous operations

-Natural language instructions — describe tasks and Codex implements them
+Natural language instructions where you describe tasks and Codex implements them

-Built-in safety: Runs in configurable approval modes (suggest, auto-edit, full-auto)
+Built-in safety with configurable approval modes (suggest, auto-edit, full-auto)

-Standout feature: The sandboxed execution environment means Codex can safely run and test code autonomously, catching errors before they reach your project.
+The sandboxed execution environment means Codex can safely run and test code autonomously, catching errors before they reach your project.
+This provides transparency and safety guardrails for autonomous coding operations.

 | Tool | Completion Accuracy | Speed (ms) | Context Awareness | Monthly Limit |